Eumaeus/dh2019/README.md

 ### CITE-App

 A web-app for exploring CITE data.

-Open it in a browser, and use the control shown below to load one of the `.cex` files.
+Open `cite-1.14.0.html` in a browser, and use the control shown below to load one of the `.cex` files in the directory `CEX_Tutorial`.

 ![Choose CEX File](presentation/images/choose.png)

 Click around and see what you can see.
+Perhaps start by loading `0_Text_and_Translation.cex` to see a minimal CEX and what it affords (the "Explore Texts" tab might be fun even with this basic one).
+Inspect the CEX file, and go from there.

 ### Presentation